networkit/networkit-website/src/get_started.rst

 Take a look at `Installation`_ or `Build NetworKit from Source`_ in order to install NetworKit as a Python3 package or directly build it from source.

-In case you would like to test networkit without any installation or are on Windows 8 and below, we recommend the download of our preconfigured `Virtual Machine`_.

 With NetworKit as a Python extension module, you get access to native high-performance code and can at the same time work interactively in the Python ecosystem.
 Although the standard Python interpreter works fine, we recommend `IPython <http://ipython.readthedocs.org/en/stable/>`_ as a great environment for scientific workflows.
 View the `IPython Quickstart Guide`_ for installation instructions and how to use NetworKit with IPython.